Lepidodactylus listeri: Habitat

+Behaviour

+L. listeri is nocturnal and arboreal.
+During daylight hours, it shelters under bark.

+Reproduction

+L. listeri is oviparous.
+Clutch size is two eggs.

 Evolutionary relationships

-The closest relatives of L. listeri are species of Lepidodactylus belonging to the lugubris group, native to the Mollucas and the Philippines, with the estimated divergence between L. listeri and the lugubris group taking place around 26 million years ago.
+The closest relatives of L. listeri are species of Lepidodactylus belonging to the lugubris species group, native to the Mollucas and the Philippines, with the estimated divergence between L. listeri and the lugubris group taking place around 26 million years ago.
 Unlike L. lugubris, which can be triploid and reproduce through parthenogenesis, L. listeri is a diploid, sexually reproducing species.

 Decline

 L. listeri was considered to be generally common in 1979, and was widespread across the island, but population declines were noted by researchers starting in 1998.
 Further decline was noted in 2004 and in 2008.
 By 2009, it was recognized that the species was in imminent danger of extinction, and a captive breeding program was established.
 The last record of L. listeri in its native habitat on Christmas Island was in October 2012.

 The decline of L. listeri was concurrent with the widespread decline of most endemic mammal and reptile species on Christmas Island, and it is considered that this decline was the result of a common cause, or a combination thereof.
 The causes of this decline are not well understood.
 However it is believed that predation by introduced species, particularly the wolf snake (Lycodon capucinus), may have played a significant role.
 The wolf snake was introduced around 1982, which is within the timeframe that the population decline began.